Goldritter/kilithikadya/README.md

 # kilithikadya

-FIXME: description

-## Installation

 Kilithikadya (Near-future-to-come) means "The near-future" in Aledari.
 This Programm should allow to take a peek view into the near future of

+## Installation
+Acutally you have to download the project and run it via [Leiningen](https://leiningen.org/).

 ## Usage